perladvent/perldotcom/content/article/_pub_2003_09_10_bioinformatics.md

 {
+   "thumbnail" : "/images/_pub_2003_09_10_bioinformatics/111-chromosome.gif",
    "description" : " James D. Tisdall is the author of the soon-to-be-released Mastering Perl for Bioinformatics.
 For some time now, the use of Perl in biology has been standard practice.
-Perl remains the most popular language among biologists for a multitude of...", "image" : null,
+Perl remains the most popular language among biologists for a multitude of...", "categories" : "Science",
-   "authors" : [
-      "james-d--tisdall"
-   ],
-   "thumbnail" : "/images/_pub_2003_09_10_bioinformatics/111-chromosome.gif",
-   "draft" : null,
    "tags" : [
       "bioinformatics",
       "biological-sequence-data",